 But Aldo is the fighter with the best chance of beating Brown.
 I love the way Aldo matches up with Brown because Aldo is every bit the electric striker that Faber is, but Aldo -- unlike Faber -- will have a reach advantage over Brown.
 Aldo isn't going to pull off a flying knee at the opening bell and destroy Brown the way he did to Swanson, but he'll try a lot of creative moves on his feet, and that might frustrate Brown, who prefers a more orthodox style.

 How well rounded a fighter is Aldo?
 So well rounded that when you look at his official WEC profile, you see that "Very strong ground game" is listed as his strength -- and yet he's won all five of his WEC fights by TKO, and not by submission.
 He dominates his competition without even getting a chance to show off the part of his game that's supposed to be his strength.
 Overall, Aldo is 15-1 in his professional MMA career, with 10 wins by knockout or TKO, two by submission and three by decision.

 Is he well rounded enough to beat Brown?
 I look forward to finding out.
-My favorite sights of WEC 41

 1. Josh Grispi patting Jens Pulver on the back after submitting him with a guillotine choke just 33 seconds into the first round.
 The 20-year-old Grispi knew he had probably just ended the 34-year-old Pulver's career, and he showed a lot of compassion for the older man.